tisto/plone.app.angularjs/docs/source/rest-api.rst

 Security
 ========

-TODO: check for how oAuth 2 does stuff
+.. todo:: check for how oAuth 2 does stuff

 Error handling